 Integral part of policy

-Our policy is pragmatic and aimed at achieving measurable results (for both investors and tenants).
-Our goal is to optimize the application of measures that boost sustainability.
-This is why we mainly opt for solutions, materials and techniques that have a proven track record.
-Through pilot programmes, we regularly test new technologies and their applications.
+Our policy is pragmatic and focused on achieving measurable results (for both investor and tenant).
+We pursue an optimal application of sustainability promoting measures.
+That is why we mainly opt for proven and accepted solutions, materials and techniques.
+With ‘pilots’ we regularly explore new technology and its applicability.

 ‘Sustainability of real estate’ is broadening: ESG and the UN SDG will become a part of this.
 That is why we consider sustainability from a broader perspective.